wsupnet/100-days-of-code/log.md

 **Today's Progress**: Finished the Bootstrap course on freecodecamp.com and started the JQuery course

 **Thoughts:** Bootstrap was fun but I can't wait for more JQuery!

+### Day 4: April 30, 2017

+**Today's Progress**: Completed the Javascript and breezed through the HTML courses on SoloLearn

+**Thoughts:** It's crazy how 3 months ago I had very little knowledge about HTML/CSS and just today I was able to breeze through the entire lesson like it was nothing